Last updated on January 7, 2026

 Buy Codes at MTGACodes

-If all you really care about are the aesthetics on offer here, you might get lucky buying cosmetic codes from MTGACodes.
+If all you really care about are the aesthetics, you might get lucky buying cosmetic codes from MTGACodes.
 There’s nothing that officially says the card sleeve and style are preorder exclusives, so it’s possible (if not probable) that they’ll be up for grabs again sometime in the future.

 Buy the Mastery Pass

-Aside from cosmetics, the only other way to get the contents of the Pass bundle is to buy the Mastery Pass.
-There’s nothing else to get from the bundle and there’s no way to get the Set Mastery than to just buy it, so.
+Aside from cosmetics, the only other way to get the contents of the Pass bundle is to buy the Mastery Pass with gems.
 That’s that.

 Should the Price for Pass Bundles Be Lowered?

-This bundle would make a lot more sense and maybe even be worth splitting off from the Pack bundle if it offered something like a +10 level boost or a limited XP bonus.
+Honestly, was less concerned with the price for the Pass bundle and more concerned with what was on offer.
+The bundle would have made a lot more sense and maybe even be a slam dunk if it offered something like a +10 level boost or a limited XP bonus.

 Wrap Up